This unit plan from the Academy of American Poets encourages students to explore poems by historical and contemporary poets.

-Students, in their unique voices, will write formal letters to poets who are present Chancellors of the Academy of American Poets using:
+- Write formal letters to poets who are present Chancellors of the Academy of American Poets that include:

 - Evidence that students have read a poem written by the Chancellor